vivid-planet/comet/README.md

 ### Build packages

-Build all Comet packages
+Before starting individual development processes, build all Comet packages at least once.

 ```bash
 pnpm run build:packages
 ```

+_It is recommended to build all packages every time you switch to the `main` branch._

 ### Start development processes

 [dev-process-manager](https://github.com/vivid-planet/dev-process-manager) is used for local development.
 We recommend only running the development process you will need.
 Typically, you will need a subset of the available development processes.

 Here are a few examples: